martinklepsch/martinklepsch.org/_posts/2014-10-02-patalyze-an-experiment-exploring-patent-data.markdown

 ---
+layout: post
+date-published: 2014-10-02
 title: Patalyze &mdash; An Experiment Exploring Publicly Available Patent Data
-layout: post
 ---
 For a few months now I've been working on and off on a little "data-project" analyzing patents published by the US Patent &